 In the case of two-part questions, which often require opinion and justification, it is good practice to distinguish these two elements separately.
-This was not done enough by teachers across the
+This was not done enough by teachers across the tiers.

-Also, many teachers prompted students to ask them the question, but, unfortunately, a few examiners suggested key words at the same time, and students therefore could not be credited for the Question Task...and some just omitted this task.
+Also, many teachers prompted students to ask them the question, but, unfortunately, a few examiners suggested key words at the same time, and students therefore lost their credits in the Question Task...and some just omitted this task.